-Scholarships for women who have interrupted their education due to unforseen obstacles such as family responsibilities or financial constraints and who are seeking undergraduate, graduate and professional degrees.
+Scholarships for women who have interrupted their education due to unforeseen obstacles such as family responsibilities or financial constraints and who are seeking undergraduate, graduate and professional degrees.

 Research on Women Grants

 Development Grants for Women are designed to facilitate professional development and career mobility of women faculty, staff, and students.
 The three types of Development Grants are: